 But computer games carry some big downsides.
-Besides being very expensive, many popular games involve graphic sex and violence.
+Besides being very expensive, many popular games involve graphic violence and mature topics unsuitable for children.
 Perhaps most worrisome, they can be extremely habit-forming.
 Any child can become “addicted” to computer games, but kids with ADHD seem to be at particular risk.
-Many of them have poor social or athletic skills, and this doesn’t matter in the world of computer games.
-Such games level the playing field for children with ADHD.
-And kids bothered by distractibility in the real world are capable of intense focus (hyperfocus) while playing.
+Kids bothered by distractibility in the real world are capable of intense focus (hyperfocus) while playing.
 The computer game “trance” is often so deep that the only way to get the player’s attention is to shake her or “get in her face.”

 Do you find yourself monitoring how much time your child spends with his Gameboy?
 Do you constantly urge him to turn off the X Box?
 Does the desire to play computer games dominate her life?
 When you insist that the set be turned off, do you get an angry outburst?
 If so, the time has come to help this child or adolescent (and the whole family).